bonfire-engine/bonfire-engine.github.io/get-started.md

       constructionModeColor: Colors.blue, // If you wan customize the grid color.
       collisionAreaColor: Colors.blue, // If you wan customize the collision area color.
       lightingColorGame: Colors.black.withOpacity(0.4), // if you want to add general lighting for the game
+      cameraConfig: CameraConfig(
+        sizeMovementWindow: Size(50,50),
+        moveOnlyMapArea: false,
-      cameraZoom: 1, // here you can set the default zoom for the camera.
+        zoom: 1.0, // here you can set the default zoom for the camera.
 You can still zoom directly on the camera
-      cameraSizeMovementWindow: Size(50,50),
-      cameraMoveOnlyMapArea: false,
+        target: GameComponent(),
+      ),
       showFPS: false,
       progress: Widget(), //progress that show while loading map.
       colorFilter: GameColorFilter(),